23 Mobile Technology Waves for 2022

 Bird raised more than $15 million to start their business.
 With so much money being invested into this new technology, I anticipate this company to expand and for other businesses to replicate their business model in the coming year.

 8. Mobile app revenue is on the rise

-The Google Play Store and the Apple App Store both saw a major increase.
+The Google Play Store and the Apple App Store both saw a major increase in app revenue last year.
 What caused this?